 The proposed amendments are not likely to have any significant negative effects.
 There are no significant changes proposed to how the county manages development in environmentally sensitive areas.
-Additional park land acres are proposed to be designated as Public Open Space of Regional/Statewide Significance (OSRSI).
 Any specific development resulting from these amendments shall be subject to all applicable codes, regulations and statutes from the local, state and federal jurisdictions.